Active assembly and non-reciprocal dynamics of elastic membranes: Supplementary Information

-Actin and fascin were mixed in a single solution and diluted in an ATP-free G-buffer (2 mM HEPES, 0.1 mM CaCl2, pH 7.5 with KOH).
-All other components were mixed in M2B buffer (80 mM PIPES, 2 mM MgCl2, 1 mM EGTA, pH 6.8 with KOH).
-Then, these two solutions were combined to form the final mixture, with an additional 10X M2B added so that the final buffer condition was approximately 1X M2B.
-The salt levels in the M2B/premix were sufficient to induce actin polymerization.
-The final mixture was loaded into chambers (acrylamide-coated coverslips, parafilm walls), sealed with 5-minute epoxy, and allowed to incubate for 1 hour at room temperature for actin to polymerize fully.
-Subsequently, the sample was mounted on the microscope and exposed to UV light for one minute in order to uncage the ATP.
+The final mixture was loaded into sample chambers, sealed with 5-minute epoxy, and incubated for 1 hour at room temperature for actin to polymerize.
+Subsequently, the sample was mounted on the microscope and exposed to UV light for one minute to uncage the ATP.